|Guide||♦||5 Triplogs||Active Topic|

 Let's not get too excited.
 This is a neat little Arizona feature.
-It's definitely not something to plan your day around.
-If you happen to be driving through Cottonwood check it out.
+It's not something to plan your day around.
+If you happen to be driving through Cottonwood, check it out.

 Just a few miles southeast of downtown Cottonwood is the confluence of Oak Creek and the Verde River.
 Paved roads take you within a mile of the scene.
 The final mile is easily doable in a car as long as it isn't raining or muddy.

-If you've hiked much in Arizona I'm sure you've crossed both these water ways at some time or another.
+If you've hiked much in Arizona, I'm sure you've crossed both these waterways at some time or another.
 Oak Creek starts north of Sedona near the lower end of Pumphouse Wash in Sterling Canyon.
 It hugs 89A all the way down near the "Y" in Sedona.
-From here it works it's way cross country down and passing through Cornville.
-If you look at a map you'll understand why Cornville exist.
+From here, it works its way cross country down and passing through Cornville.
+If you look at a map, you'll understand why Cornville exists.
 Whereas in Sedona, Oak Creek shoots pretty straight.
-In Cornville it zig zags all over the map.
-Now the Verde on the other hand is one of Arizona's well known rivers.
+In Cornville, it zig-zags all over the map.
+Now the Verde, on the other hand, is one of Arizona's well-known rivers.

 What's cool about this confluence is the mixing of the waters.
 Oak Creek is a deep red coming down from the red rocks of Sedona.
-The Verde on the other hand means green in spanish.
+The Verde, on the other hand, means green in Spanish.
 It really is green when viewed from above.
-Now these colors are very dark shades so you need to look closely, but you can see it for yourself.
-I caught it without question at first glance wearing my sunglasses.
-When I took them off it wasn't nearly as noticeable, so take a pair along.
+These colors are very dark shades, so you need to look closely.
+I caught it without question at first glance, wearing my sunglasses.
+When I took them off, it wasn't nearly as noticeable, so take a pair along.